MarkPreschern/CS4500-Project/Fish/Remote/README.md

 - [x] abstract out code in run method of client
 - [x] Use 'ascii' encoding instead of 'utf-8'
 - [x] Find out where 'timed out' message is coming from and add it to debug
+- [x] clients don't close connection when kicked, fix this